maheshbhandari433/cars-registry/README.md

 [Car Registry](https://public.bc.fi/s2300106/cars_registry/)

 # Instructions:
-1) Please enter the data requested on the table on the left side of the screen:
+1) Please enter the data requested on the form on the left side of the screen:
 - Licence
 - Maker
 - Model